 Her poetry appears or is forthcoming in POETRY, The American Poetry Review, Best American Poetry 2019, and elsewhere; her essays most recently appear in the Los Angeles Review of Books; her scholarship appears or is forthcoming in Cultural Critique, Modernism/modernity, College Literature, and elsewhere.
 She received her doctorate in English with a certificate in WGSS from Emory.
 In 2017, she received a Ruth Lilly and Dorothy Sargent Rosenberg Fellowship from the Poetry Foundation, and in 2018, her poem “And death demands a labor” was shortlisted for a Forward Prize for Best Single Poem by the Forward Arts Foundation (UK).
-She is poetry editor of AGNI Magazine and art editor of At Length.
+Formerly, she was poetry editor of AGNI Magazine and art editor of At Length.
+She is a proud alumna of Wellesley College.

 She is working on a scholarly book project titled The Poetics of Ethics in the Anthropocene.
 Her first book of poems, Arrow, is forthcoming in September 2020 with Alice James Books in the U.S. and Carcanet Press in the U.K.